neptuneresearch/ring-membership-sql/README.md

 | ```create_enabled``` | ```BOOLEAN``` | *Optional*: Use `FALSE` to drop indices without recreating them.
 Defaults to `TRUE` (drop if exist, then create). |

 ## Index Levels
-Only build the indices you need: an index level is the subset of indices related to the same type of data.
+Only build the indices you need: an index level is a subset of indices related to the same type of data.

 Levels are additive, i.e. level 2 does not include level 1.